celseakr/RAG-Platform/README.md

 - 🔎 Semantic search using dense embeddings (not keyword-based search)
 - 📄 PDF ingestion with structured text chunking for unstructured documents
 - 💬 Context-grounded LLM responses to reduce hallucinations
-- 📊 Evaluation-driven development using Ragas (faithfulness, relevance, precision)
-- ⚙️ Fully modular architecture (easy to extend, test, and debug)
 - 🔐 Local-first inference using Ollama for data privacy
+- - 📊 Coming soon: RAG evaluation using Ragas metrics such as faithfulness, relevance, and precision

 ---

 ## ℹ️ Overview

+This is a practice project focused on building an end-to-end Retrieval-Augmented Generation (RAG) system for working with private document collections.
-This project builds a RAG system that lets you ask questions about private document collections and get answers based on the actual content inside them.

-It combines semantic search with a local LLM so that responses are generated using relevant retrieved context instead of general model knowledge.
+The system allows users to ask questions about uploaded documents and receive answers based on the actual content retrieved from those documents.
+It combines semantic search with a locally running LLM, allowing responses to be generated using relevant retrieved context rather than relying solely on the model's general knowledge.

-The system is designed for practical use cases like internal document search, knowledge assistants, and exploring unstructured data in a structured way.
+The project explores practical RAG use cases such as internal document search, knowledge assistants, and working with unstructured data.

-The goal is to show end-to-end skills in building LLM applications, including embeddings, retrieval pipelines, vector databases, and evaluation-driven development.
+The main goal of this project is to develop and demonstrate practical skills in building LLM-powered applications, including document ingestion, text chunking, embeddings, semantic retrieval, vector databases, and local LLM inference.

 ---